Reasons for Facebook Bans on Ads Accounts

 Negative user feedback

 Negative user feedback can happen when ads are seen as too intrusive, off-topic, or false.
 People might report or be angry with ads they find upsetting, misleading, or not to their liking.
 Low click-through rates, comments, and shares can also be evidence of negative user feedback.
-Facebook takes user experience seriously and wants an enjoyable and secure environment.
-Thus, if an ad gets plenty of negative feedback, it may be flagged by Facebook’s algorithms and lead to account restrictions or a complete ban.

 To dodge negative user feedback, advertisers have to make sure ads are related, truthful, and considerate of users’ interests and preferences.
 It’s worth noting that handling and solving negative user feedback goes beyond just preventing an ad account disablement.
 Negative user feedback can harm a brand’s reputation and believability while making an advertising campaign less effective.
 Advertisers must watch ad performance and change targeting settings based on user feedback.
 By actively hearing users’ troubles and changing ad material accordingly, marketers can keep a positive relationship with their target audience on Facebook.